-Founded in 1982, Berman Tabacco is a national law firm with offices in Massachusetts and California.
+Founded in 1982, Berman Tabacco is a national law firm with offices in California and Massachusetts.
 The firm has devoted its practice to complex litigation, primarily under the securities and antitrust laws, as well as related services requested by and provided to its institutional clients.
 The firm also has an active whistleblower practice, among others.

-Berman Tabacco has more than 35 years of securities-litigation experience and has represented public pension funds and other institutional investors in that area since 1998.
-The Firm has prosecuted some of the largest securities cases and has recovered billions of dollars on behalf of investors.
-Indeed, Berman Tabacco appears as one of the firms with the most settlements on the list of the top 100 largest securities class actions in ISS Securities Class Action Services’ published report, Top 100 U.S. Class Action Settlements of All Time (as of 12/31/2018).
+Securities Litigation: Berman Tabacco has over 40 years of securities-litigation experience and has represented public pension funds and other institutional investors in that area since 1998.
+The firm has prosecuted some of the largest securities cases and has recovered billions of dollars on behalf of investors.
+Indeed, Berman Tabacco appears as one of the firms with the most settlements on the list of the top 100 largest securities class actions in ISS Securities Class Action Services’ published report, Top 100 U.S. Class Action Settlements of All Time (as of 12/31/2022).
 The firm has successfully prosecuted and recovered billions of dollars for defrauded investors in some of the most significant shareholder lawsuits of the last 20 years, having been appointed as lead or co-lead counsel in more than 100 actions.
-Recent successes include:
+Selected successes include:

 - In re BP plc Sec.
 Litigation, No. 4:10-md-02185 (S.D.
-Tex.)
-The firm recovered $175 million on behalf of the class—one of just four mega securities class action settlements in 2017 (settlements of $100 million or more), according to Cornerstone Research in this hard-fought litigation on behalf of shareholders of BP American Depository Shares arising out of BP’s Deepwater Horizon explosion, one of the worst oil spills in history.
-Class members who submitted claims will receive over 100% of their recoverable losses.
+Tex.).
+The firm recovered $175 million on behalf of the class—one of just four mega securities class action settlements in 2017 (settlements of $100 million or more), according to Cornerstone Research— in this hard-fought litigation on behalf of shareholders of BP American Depository Shares arising out of BP’s Deepwater Horizon explosion, one of the worst oil spills in history.
+Class members who submitted claims received approximately 115% of their recoverable losses.

 Berman Tabacco’s dismissal rate for cases brought under the federal securities laws is less than half the overall dismissal rate for such cases (based on the reported dismissal rate by one authoritative study.
 Securities Class Action Filings: 2022 Year in Review, pp. 22, 34 (Cornerstone Research 2023).
-The firm serves as monitoring, evaluation, and/or litigation counsel to over 100 institutional investors, which includes 17 statewide public employee retirement systems with more than $50 billion in assets.
+The firm serves as monitoring, evaluation, and/or litigation counsel for over 100 institutional investors, which includes 17 statewide public employee retirement systems with more than $50 billion in assets.

 - Laydon v.
 Mizuho Bank, Ltd., No. 1:12-cv-03419 (GBD) (S.D.N.Y.) & Sonterra Capital Master Fund, Ltd. v.
-UBS AG, No. 1:15-cv-05844 (GBD) (S.D.N.Y.)
+UBS AG, No. 1:15-cv-05844 (GBD) (S.D.N.Y.).
 Berman Tabacco is counsel for plaintiffs representing two large public pension funds in actions alleging that bank traders and their affiliates colluded in violation of antitrust laws to manipulate the Euroyen TIBOR and Yen LIBOR rates—benchmark rates used to determine interest rates and to price Japanese Yen-based financial instruments.
-As of September 2019, partial settlements totaling $307 million have been achieved, of which $236 million have been finally approved.
+As of July 2023, partial settlements totaling $329.5 million have been achieved and approved by the court.

-Berman Tabacco’s whistleblower practice group assists individuals wishing to expose fraud perpetrated against the federal government, states, and corporations, working to obtain the compensation and protections afforded by the False Claims Act, the U.S. Securities and Exchange Commission Whistleblower Program, the Commodities Futures Trading Commission Whistleblower Program, and the Internal Revenue Service Whistleblower Program.
+Whistleblower Representation: Berman Tabacco’s whistleblower practice group assists individuals wishing to expose fraud perpetrated against the federal government, states, and corporations, working to obtain the compensation and protections afforded by the False Claims Act, the U.S. Securities and Exchange Commission Whistleblower Program, the Commodities Futures Trading Commission Whistleblower Program, and the Internal Revenue Service Whistleblower Program.
 Berman Tabacco helps whistleblowers engage appropriate government entities to right wrongs—enforced either by those agencies or through separate litigation.
 In April 2021, the SEC awarded over $50 million to joint whistleblowers represented by the firm.
 It was the second largest whistleblower award by the SEC when it was made.